 When you first open the Assistant, the following screen is displayed allowing you to sign in to your account or continue using the UiPath Assistant in offline mode.

-If you choose to continue using the UiPath Assistant offline, keep in mind that only the local process feed will be reachable.
+If you choose to continue using the UiPath Assistant offline, keep in mind that only the local process feed is used.
 To make sure that your processes are available, publish them to Assistant (Robot Defaults).

 For more details on using the UiPath Assistant offline, click here.

 - Click the Sign in button from the main

 - A new browser window opens.
 Depending on your